Aqqo/aqqodata/ARCHITECTURE.md

 # Aqqo OData Architecture

 This document provides an in-depth look at the architecture and design decisions behind the Aqqo OData package.
+It serves as a guide for developers who want to understand, use, or contribute to the package.

 ## Overview

-Aqqo OData is built as a Laravel package that provides OData-compatible query building capabilities.
-The package is designed to be lightweight, extensible, and maintainable while following Laravel's best practices and design patterns.
+Aqqo OData is a Laravel package that provides OData-compatible query building capabilities.
+The package is designed to be:
+- 🚀 **Lightweight**: Minimal overhead and dependencies
+- 🔌 **Extensible**: Easy to add new features and customizations
+- 🛠️ **Maintainable**: Clear structure and comprehensive documentation
+- 🎯 **Type-Safe**: Full PHP 8 type support with generics
+- 🔒 **Secure**: Built-in security measures and best practices

 ## Core Components